BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 provided so that you can easily drop unwanted data when exporting, and allow you to prepare the data so that it is more straightforward to analyze by another software.
-Of course, if you do export an aggregate statistic instead of the raw data, do not try to load the CSSV back into PalmettoBUG!
+Of course, if you do export an aggregate statistic instead of the raw data, do not try to load the CSV back into PalmettoBUG!

 Finally, you also can export the (X, Y) coordinates from the